loader image

 5. Explain your internal reporting and escalation process

-• How the MLRO assesses whether to submit a SAR to the NCA
+• how the MLRO assesses whether to submit an external report to the relevant agency;

 6. Cover record-keeping and data retention

 Your policy should explain how AML records are stored, secured and retained.
-Under Regulation 40, AML-related records must be kept for five years after a client relationship or transaction ends.
+Under FATF’s Recommendation 11, AML-related records must be kept for at least five years after a client relationship or transaction ends.

 Make sure your policy covers:

-• What’s recorded (risk assessments, ID documents, SARs, training records)
+• what’s recorded (risk assessments, ID documents, internal and external reports, training records);

 7. Build in regular reviews and version control